The Continuous Stochastic Gradient Method: Part I -- Convergence Theory: Auxiliary Results

 \end{proof}

-\subsection{Results for CSG approximations}
+\subsection{Results for CSG Approximations}

 From now on, let $(u_n)_{n\in\N}$ denote the sequence of iterates generated by \Cref{alg:GeneralCSG}.
 In this section, we want to show that the CSG approximations $\hat{J}_n$ and $\hat{G}_n$ in the course of iterations approach the values of $J(u_n)$ and $\nabla J(u_n)$, respectively.
-While this has already been shown for diminishing step sizes in \cite[Theorem 4.7]{pflug2021csg}, here, for the first time, a proof for constant step sizes is provided.
-This is a key result for the convergence theorems stated in \Cref{sec:ConvergenceConstant} and \Cref{sec:ConvergenceArmijo}. \begin{lemma}[Density result in $\X$] Let $(x_n)_{n\in\N}$ be the random sequence appearing in \Cref{alg:GeneralCSG}.
+This is a key result for the convergence theorems stated in \Cref{sec:ConvergenceConstant} and \Cref{sec:ConvergenceArmijo}. \begin{lemma}[Density Result in $\X$] Let $(x_n)_{n\in\N}$ be the random sequence appearing in \Cref{alg:GeneralCSG}.
 For all $\e>0$ there exists $N\in\N$ such that

 \end{lemma} \begin{proof} Utilizing the compactness of $\supp(\mu)\subset\R^\dran$, there exists $T\in\N$ such that $\left( \mathcal{B}_{\e/2}(m_i)\right)_{i=1,\ldots,T}$ is an open cover of $\supp(\mu)$ consisting of balls with radius $\frac{\e}{2}$ centered at points $m_i\in\supp(\mu)$.
 Thus, for each $x\in\supp(\mu)$ we can find $i_x\in\{1,\ldots,T\}$ with $x\in\mathcal{B}_{\e/2}(m_{i_x})$.
-Hence, by \Cref{assum:SampleSequence}, for each $i=1,\ldots,T$, there exists $n_i\in\N$ satisfying
+Hence, by \Cref{rem:SequenceDense}, for each $i=1,\ldots,T$, there exists $n_i\in\N$ satisfying

 Defining

 for all $x\in\supp(\mu)$ we have

 \end{proof}